 Okay, but you didn’t come to visit to hear me gushing about our tin ceiling plant stand 😉 So let me show you quickly how we transformed the old metal one and share three ways to clean and prep tin ceiling tiles for craft and DIY projects.

 How To Transform a Metal Plant Stand with Tin Ceiling Tiles

 Getting the Plant Stand Ready

 Although the frame of the old metal plant stand was not quite straight it was still solid.
-There were a few rust spots and the old paint had started to peel away, so we removed the loose rust and paint with a wire brush and gave it a light sanding to smooth it all out.
+There were some rust spots and the old paint had started to peel away, so we removed the loose rust and paint with a wire brush and gave it a light sanding to smooth it all out.

-The stand was wiped down with a degreaser to get rid of any dust and oily residue first before giving her a few coats of black primer.
+The stand was wiped down with a degreaser to get rid of any dust and oily residue first before giving her a three coats of black primer.
 She’ll be exposed to the elements, so primer is essential to protect her against rust and corrosion.

 3 Ways to Clean and Prep Old Tin Ceiling Tiles

 Just a heads up, cleaning old, rusty tin ceiling tiles is hard work and it’s a messy business.
 It took us the whole weekend to prep and clean these.
 But it’s totally worth it.
 Please wear protective gear.
 Most old tiles were painted with lead paint back in the day.